HypR: A comprehensive study for ASR hypothesis revising with a reference corpus: Introduction

 \section{Introduction}

-Automatic speech recognition (ASR) system has significantly evolved due to the growth of deep learning research in recent years.
-The conventional pipeline system, which mainly consists of an acoustic model, a language model, a lexicon, and a search algorithm, has gradually phased out {\cite{jelinek1998statistical,yu2016automatic}}.
-End-to-end-based methods have created a new paradigm because of their simple and elegant design to directly convert input speech into text, usually without heavy domain knowledge and complex components \cite{LAS,Att-CTC}.
+Automatic speech recognition (ASR) systems have significantly evolved due to the growth of deep learning research in recent years.
+The conventional pipeline system, which mainly consists of an acoustic model, a language model, a lexicon, and a search algorithm, has gradually been phased out {\cite{jelinek1998statistical,yu2016automatic}}.
+End-to-end-based methods, which can directly convert input speech into text, have created a new paradigm because of their simple and elegant design \cite{LAS,Att-CTC}.
 To further boost the recognition performance, there are two main research directions.
 On the one hand, advanced model architectures and training objectives have been introduced \cite{NAR-BERT-ASR,CAKT}.
-On the other hand, revising the ASR output to reduce the recognition errors is a lightweight but efficient manner \cite{MLMScore,RescoreBERT,fastcorrect}.
+On the other hand, revising the ASR output to reduce the recognition errors is a lightweight but efficient strategy \cite{MLMScore,RescoreBERT,fastcorrect}.

-The ASR hypothesis revising methods can be roughly classified into two categories: $N$-best reranking methods and error correction models.
-Since the highest-scored recognition result may not necessarily have the fewest errors, $N$-best reranking methods thus aim to select the best hypothesis among a set of candidates for a given input speech.
-That is to say, the school of methods is designed to distinguish and select the most accurate hypothesis.
-Various methods can be further divided into token-level {\cite{MLMScore,Transcormer}}, sentence-level {\cite{RescoreBERT, BerlinBert}}, and comparison-based strategies {\cite{EC,Bert_sem}}.
+The ASR hypothesis revising methods can be roughly classified into two categories: $N$-best reranking methods and error correction models \cite{Cream, chen2024hyporadise}.
+Since the highest-scoring recognition result may not necessarily have the fewest errors, $N$-best reranking methods thus aim to select the best hypothesis among a set of candidates for a given input speech.
+That is to say, this school of methods is designed to distinguish and select the most accurate hypothesis.
+Various methods can be further divided into token-level {\cite{MLMScore,Transcormer,ASR_Res_Tran}}, sentence-level \cite{RescoreBERT, BerlinBert}, and comparison-based strategies \cite{nie22_interspeech, DNN_Based, EC, Bert_sem}.
 Alternatively, an error correction model usually consists of an error detector and an error corrector.
-More formally, the former aims to detect recognition errors, while the latter concentrates on correcting these errors {\cite{fastcorrect, EffectiveCorrect}}.
-It is worthwhile to note that, along with the research trend, more and more error correction models have turned to blend these two components into an end-to-end manner recently {\cite{N_Best_Correction, BART_MANDARIN,UCorrect}}.
+More formally, the former aims to detect recognition errors, while the latter concentrates on correcting these errors \cite{fastcorrect, EffectiveCorrect}.
+It is worthwhile to note that, along with the research trend, recently, more and more error correction models have attempted to blend these two components into an end-to-end approach \cite{guo2019spelling, N_Best_Correction, BART_MANDARIN,UCorrect,dutta2022error}.